 People suffer from an array of sores on their mouths and their genitals, but there are three types of sore that by virtue of their name and location are frequently confused.
 These are canker sores, the cold sores caused by oral herpes, and the chancre

 .
-Both types are extremely contagious, especially when active lesions are present, and can be transmitted by casual as well as sexual contact - friendly kissing puts you at risk as well as anal, vaginal, and oral sex.
-Herpes transmission may also be associated with exposure to infected objects such as eating utensils and razors.
+Both types of herpes virus are extremely contagious, especially when active lesions are present, and they can be transmitted by casual as well as sexual contact.
+In other words, friendly kissing puts you at risk as well as anal, vaginal, and oral sex.
+Herpes transmission may also be associated with exposure to infected objects such as eating utensils and razors, and it can even happen when no symptoms are present.

 Photo Courtesy of CDC/Sol Silverman, Jr., DDS (1999)